nurdtechie98/drive-cli/README.md

 ```sh
     $ python main.py
 ```
+> select the account to login with and you are good to go :dancers:
 ------------------------------------------
 ### Usage
 * Once installation and login is done, just use `drive` and the required command.